PPE for Varroa Treatments (UK) – Safety Checklist & Handling Notes

 PPE Considerations by Treatment Type (Overview)

 The table below is general guidance only.
 Always follow the product label.
+If you are still deciding which product family is appropriate, read the chemical varroa treatments page first.

 Treatment type vs typical risks vs common PPE considerations